Including jQuery from Google’s CDN has some advantages. Here are a few:

 -

-Google have jQuery distributed across geographically dispersed servers.
-When a browser resolves the URL for the jQuery file it will automatically get downloaded from the closest available server. -
+Less Latency Google have jQuery distributed across geographically dispersed servers.
+When a browser resolves the URL for the jQuery file it will automatically get downloaded from the closest available server.

 Include jQuery from Google in your WordPress Theme